LehuaRyon/coffee_tasting_journal/notes.md

         - ERB tag: <% %> interpolate ruby code but user not meant to see
         - ERB tag: <%= %> interpolate ruby code that user can see
         - <a> tag: use to create links, href tag: where to go when link is clicked
+        - <ul> tag: use to create unordered bulleted lists
+        - <ol> tag: use to create ordered lists
         - id= : designated for css selectors, if using css selectors need to add id attribute to html tags
             - layout.erb:
                 - content that renders on every page throughout application